 - Students taking dual enrollment courses must present a minimum 2.0 GPA at every institution attended.

 - A record of good conduct.
 Major or continuing difficulty with school or other officials may render an applicant ineligible regardless of academic qualifications.

 - At least the minimum score in each section of the SAT: Critical Reading= 460, Mathematics=460 and Writing= 440.
 Effective with the 2009 entering class, the university will begin considering the writing portion of the SAT.

-- All applicants must submit the SAT or the ACT With Writing test.
-While UF cannot mix scores from old and new tests, the university will accept the highest subscores from the new SAT if you took the new test multiple times.
+- All applicants must submit the SAT or the ACT with Writing test.
+While UF cannot mix scores from old and new tests, the university will accept the highest subscores from the SAT if you took the test multiple times.
 The university cannot mix or combine any ACT subscores.

 Non-Accredited and Home Schools